jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/experiences/experience-5-four13.md

 	        <div class="card-body">
                 <div class="pr-3">
                     <p>
                         The first app I worked on has two ways for data access: one uses a database-first model of Entity Framework and the other one uses a code-first model of Entity Framework.
 This sometimes gets in the way when I'm searching for the model to use when adding features in the app.
 So I refactored the app so that it will only use the code-first model.
-Then, when the refactorings was finished, I was able to delete all of the the database-first models.
+Then, when the refactorings was finished, I was able to delete all of the database-first models.
                     </p>
                     <p>
                         It was just a small app and not very complex, so it was doable within a short period of time.
 I do not advise doing that in medium sized or big apps.